dineshsonachalam/Tutorials-on-Keras-with-Tensorflow-Backend/README.md

-# Tutorials on Keras with Tensorflow backend by Dinesh Sonachalam
+# Tutorials on Keras with Tensorflow backend

 This repository  teaches the readers, how to implement Keras  from scratch to advanced models.